JamyJones/jjdgdjf/msg.md

-In mutool, how can i pass in raster options
+In mutool convert, how can i pass in raster options